-MUMBAI: Equity benchmark Sensex rallied over 300 points in opening trade on Monday tracking strong gains in HDFC twins, ICICI Bank and Axis Bank amid positive cues from global markets.
+MUMBAI: Equity benchmark Sensex surged over 300 points in early trade on Tuesday tracking gains in index heavyweights Reliance Industries, HDFC Bank and Tech Mahindra amid strong quarterly earnings and a positive trend in global markets.

-Meanwhile, international oil benchmark Brent crude was trading 0.37 per cent lower at USD 42.77 per barrel.
+Meanwhile, international oil benchmark Brent crude rose 0.15 per cent to USD 85.30 per barrel.